aymenhafeez/aymenhafeez.github.io/2025-10-09-lorenz-example.md

 $\newcommand{\dd}{\mathrm{d}}$

-The Lorenz system is a classic example of chaos in dynaimical systems.
+The Lorenz system is a classic example of chaos in dynamical systems.
 It's known for its butterfly-shaped attractor and is defined by the following set of ordinary differential equations: